-Doing so, it also decreases and prevents tension headaches that are due to the level of stress.
-Because of the release of endorphins (natural chemicals that fight pain), stretching before bedtime is a great remedy to a good night’s sleep.
+Doing so also decreases and prevents tension headaches that are due to the level of stress.
+Because of the release of endorphins (natural chemicals that fight pain), stretching before bedtime is a great remedy for a good night’s sleep.
 So take a big breath, stretch, and relax.

 Build new muscles!

 When you elongate your entire body, you target muscles you never use.
 You build those new muscles such as the deep muscles of the spine, neck, and deep core stability tissues.
 That is why ballet dancers increase their muscle control by developing both deep and superficial muscles.
 Achieving maximum muscle tone.
 They don’t look very muscular like bodybuilders do but they are strong indeed!
 Moreover, they are strong from within.
 That is why they are able to keep their balance on their “pointes” because they are able to engage those deep spinal, neck, and core muscles.

 By keeping the spine in proper alignment, stretching ensures correct posture.
 Our natural posture adapts to the positions we spend the most time in, like sitting for long hours in an office.